 The Marimo Moss ball plant species are native to Japan.
 There it’s designated as a national treasure.
 The local people believe it brings good luck.
 The plant floats in the pond or aquarium or stays at the bottom of the tank.

 You can subdivide the ball as it gets bigger.
 You don’t have to spend much time caring for it as it can live for several years with primary care.

 If you place it in the aquarium and notice any brown spots on the plant, then turn it around so it can face the light.
 That usually fixes most of the common issues with the Marimo Moss balls.

-Don't place it in the straight sunlight as these are a bit sensitive plants, and direct exposure can damage it.
+Don’t place it in the straight sunlight as these are a bit sensitive plants, and direct exposure can damage them.